skellat/new-blog-post-tweety/blogroll.md

 permalink: /blogroll/
 ---

-It is appropriate and necessary to share in the harvest of good blogs and podcasts.
+In these dark and bizarre times it is necessary to share in the harvest of good blogs and podcasts.
 A random non-comprehensive judgmental sampling of blogs and podcasts from both my [feed reader tracking](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) and my podcast [tracking monitor](https://code.launchpad.net/~skellat/+git/Podcasting) includes:

 * [86Box](http://86box.net/)
 * [ABC News Daily](https://www.abc.net.au/radio/programs/abc-news-daily/)